InnovativeOnlineIndustries/Portality/README.md

 ![](https://i.imgur.com/W3NiCFd.png)

 Then you can open the GUI and handle Portal calls from there.
 That portal can't do interdimensional teleports, for that you will need an Interdimensional Module placed instead of a Frame Block.
+You can change the icon of a portal of how by Shift+Right Clicking with a block in your hand.